Introduction to Geographic Research

 At our state level is the Michigan Legislative Website.

 Two Congressional Committees you might want to follow: The House Committee on Natural Resources and the Senate Committee on the Environment & Public Works.
-At the state level, the House Committee on Natural Resources and in the Senate, the Natural Resources, Environment and Great Lakes Committee.
+At the state level, the House Committee on Natural Resources and Outdoor Recreation and in the Senate, the Natural Resources, Environment and Great Lakes Committee.

 USA.gov is the official government search portal.
 A search here is only going to return government resources (at all levels).
-Or you can narrow your search from the start with a topic on the environment.
+Or you can narrow your search from the start with a topic on Earth and the Environment.

 OneSearch might return too many resources on your topic.
 You might consider a subject-specific database (Business & Economics, for example).